-What Is A Trauma Release?
+What is a Trauma Release?

 A trauma release is when your body releases stuck trauma that lives in your body.
-I welcome you to explore more about this topic, including research, to support yoga’s role in releasing trauma in this blog post.

 When you experience a trigger after a traumatic event, your body may tense up, shake, or you could feel the need to run away.
 This is trauma in your body reacting as if the event were occurring in the present moment.
 You can also hold your body (and your breath) as a way to prevent certain emotions from surfacing.

-What Happens When You Release Trauma From Your Body
+What Happens When you Release Trauma from Your Body

 When you release trauma, you may notice your triggers don’t affect you physically as much as they used to.
 Your muscle tension eases, and you overall feel more at peace in your body.
 (Source from Attune Philadelphia Therapy Group.)